 In case it happens: Visit the court hearings and fairly explain the situation to the judge.
 In case the borrower has voluntarily signed the contract, there is no chance that the loan will be waived.
 The only thing the judge can do is to sentence softer conditions of repayment.

 Stage 5: No chance.
 The debt is already with the authorities.

 Pedro did not appear in court, lost his case, and didn’t pay the sentenced sum on time.
 The authorities will come to confiscate his rose-gold tablet.

 Timing: Between 1 to 2 months.

-Charges: The cumulative debt including the initial loan amount, fees, as well as the attorney and agency fee.
+Charges: The cumulative debt including the initial loan amount, fees, as well as attorney and agency fees.